Boxtale/boxtal-connect-woocommerce/.github/CONTRIBUTING.md

 * When committing, reference your issue number (#1234) and include a note about the fix
 * Push the changes to your fork, this will trigger a build in travis
 * Make sure the travis build does not fail, that means code sniffing, unit tests and end-to-end tests must all be greenlit
 * Submit a pull request on the master branch of the WooCommerce repository.
-Existing maintenance branches will be maintained by Boxtal WooCommerce developers
+Existing maintenance branches will be maintained by Boxtal Connect developers
-* Please **don't** add your localizations or update the .pot files - these will also be maintained by the Boxtal WooCommerce developers.
-To contribute to the localization of Boxtal WooCommerce, please join the [translate.wordpress.org project](https://translate.wordpress.org/projects/wp-plugins/boxtal-woocommerce).
+* Please **don't** add your localizations or update the .pot files - these will also be maintained by the Boxtal Connect developers.
+To contribute to the localization of Boxtal Connect, please join the [translate.wordpress.org project](https://translate.wordpress.org/projects/wp-plugins/boxtal-connect).

 After you follow the step above, the next stage will be waiting on us to merge your Pull Request.
 We review them all, and make suggestions and changes as and if necessary.